tannie/LudoWebsite/pages/schedule.rst

 Cross-Gen Mario Kart Tournament
 -------------------------------

+*The MarioKart tournament is unfortunately canceled since the tournament director is no longer able to attend the event.*

 "It's a me, Mario!"
 We'd like to invite you to join us for a Cross-Gen Mario Kart tournament!